FREE!Make your day delicious! Get the "Gluten Free Homemade Newsletter".Click here!

 4. Remove chiles and beef, and then set aside.

-5. Heat remaining 1 tablespoon vegetable oil until shimmering.
+5. Heat remaining 1 tablespoon coconut oil until shimmering.

 6. Add garlic and scallions, and stir-fry for 1 minute.